Rochers aux Oiseaux: History

 As with the rest of the Magdalen Islands archipelago, the Rochers aux Oiseaux were visited by the Mi'kmaq for fishing and seal hunting.

 The first European to sight the Rochers aux Oiseaux was French navigator Jacques Cartier on June 25, 1534.
 He recorded his discovery of these islands under the name "isles de Margaulx", after the gannets found there, known as "margaulx" at the time.
 The current name appeared at an unknown date, but the archipelago was already called "Rochers aux Oiseaux" in 1919 by Brother Marie-Victorin.

 Aerial view of Rocher aux Oiseaux in 1943 with its various buildings, including the Rocher-aux-Oiseaux lighthouse.

 The Magdalen Islands have recorded over 400 shipwrecks in four centuries.
 The Rochers aux Oiseaux is the closest island in the archipelago to the Laurentian Channel, making it an ideal site for a lighthouse.
 In 1860, John Page, an engineer with the Department of Public Works, proposed the construction of a lighthouse on the rock, noting that the project would be one of the most difficult the department would ever undertake.
 The lighthouse and adjoining buildings were built in 1870.
 Materials were transported from a path carved into the rock.
 The first lighthouse was a 15.2-metre-high wooden building.
 It was rebuilt in 1887 to a height of just 11.9 metres.
-After being raised to a height of 15.2 metres in 1908, it was finally demolished and replaced by a new concrete lighthouse in 1967, automated in 1988.
 Access to the lighthouse was by boat and a 147-step staircase on the north side of the rock.